Skip to content

 I found this book really helpful in our family conversations about body acceptance and confidence and also as a great way to normalize that there are all types of diverse bodies in this world – some have different skin tones, some are big, small, short, tall, some have freckles, some have birthmarks, some use a wheelchair or a prosthetic limb, some have lots of hair, some have no hair!

 As my second grader has learned about historical figures in school, he often wants to keep talking about them and learn more.
-Recently, we’ve borrowed books about Martin Luther King Jr., Ruby Bridges, Frida Khalo and Malala Yousafzai.
+Recently, we’ve borrowed books about Martin Luther King Jr., Ruby Bridges, Frida Khalo, and Malala Yousafzai.

 We loved Malala’s Magic Pencil and the way that it connected Malala’s dreams as an everyday girl to the big changes she was able to make in the world.
 I was familiar with Malala’s story but really appreciated this kid-friendly retelling from her perspective.